Suibhne mac Duinnshléibhe: Successors

 Suibhne had two sons who appear in contemporary records.
 His son Dubhghall is recorded as granting, and witnessing, several charters.
 He was seated at Skipness Castle, in Kintyre.
-Maol Mhuire mac Suibhne married the granddaughter of a King of Connacht, High King of Ireland: the Annals of the Four Masters record that Beanmhidhe, daughter of Toirdhealbhach mac Ruaidhrí Ó Conchobhair, and wife of Maol Mhuire mac Suibhne, died in 1269.
+His other son, Maol Mhuire mac Suibhne married the granddaughter of a King of Connacht, High King of Ireland: the Annals of the Four Masters record that Beanmhidhe, daughter of Toirdhealbhach mac Ruaidhrí Ó Conchobhair, and wife of Maol Mhuire mac Suibhne, died in 1269.
 Beanmhidhe's grandfather, and Toirdelbach's father, was Ruaidrí Ua Conchobair, King of Connacht, High King of Ireland (d.
 1198).
 The descendants of Maol Mhuire mac Suibhne founded the various branches of the Irish Clann Suibhne.

+Maol Mhuire mac Suibhne had a son Murchaid, who had a son Maol Mhuire, who had a son Murchaid Mir/Mear (the mad), who is acknowledged as the ancestor of all true Mac Sweeneys, extant in Ireland or abroad.